mparno/fenics-web/source/doc/demos/pde/poisson/python/documentation.rst

     mesh = UnitSquare(32, 32)
     V = FunctionSpace(mesh, "Lagrange", 1)

-The second argument to ``FunctionSpace`` is the finite element family, while the third argument specifies the polynomial degree.
+The second argument to :py:class:`FunctionSpace` is the finite element family, while the third argument specifies the polynomial degree.
 Thus, in this case, our space ``V`` consists of first-order, continuous Lagrange finite element functions (or in order words, continuous piecewise linear polynomials).

 Next, we want to consider the Dirichlet boundary condition.
-A simple ``Python`` function, returning a boolean, can be used to define the subdomain for the Dirichlet boundary condition (:math:`\Gamma_D`).
+A simple Python function, returning a boolean, can be used to define the subdomain for the Dirichlet boundary condition (:math:`\Gamma_D`).
 The function should return ``true`` for those points inside the subdomain and ``false`` for the points outside.
 In our case, we want to say that